wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 **[A.2.p5.6]** 40% of the sequential execution time of a program is spent in a phase that could be perfectly parallelized.
 What is  the maximum  speedup one could achieve if any number of cores  can be used?
+Show your work and reasoning.

 <div class="ui accordion fluid">
   <div class="title">